 We went up on the Idaho side for a trip up McCorrmack Ridge then over to Flat Iron to complete a lolli-pop loop.

+I have yet to understand why it's call "Flat" Iron because it is not flat.
+This 55ish mile ride has 6000+ feet of climbing.
+Good enough to call it a real ride.
 It was a nice ride even though the SeanMan was a bit slow (a rare thing).
 I found out later that he was a little sickly for a few days which explained his lower motivation that day.
 He's better now apparently...smart-mouthed as ever.

 This was the second MTB ride I had done in a week with someone other than myself - a new record for this area.
 I'm not sure why people don't find riding mountain bikes for 50-100 miles fun...it's much more fun and entertaining than riding a road bike on (yawn) paved roads that far.
 Anyway, several days earlier I had ridden a 60ish mile dirt-road MTB loop with a young man named Jacob who will be very fast someday I assure you.